land due diligence

 Is this a desirable area?
 Is it the type of place where you (or anyone else) would want to live?
 If the surrounding properties have any obvious issues beyond your control, you'll want to think carefully about what this means for the property's value and whether or not you want to own it.

-For a quick tutorial on how to very quickly find out what the adjoining properties look like next to the parcel you're researching, this video explains one way to do it:
+For a quick tutorial on how to quickly find out what the adjoining properties look like next to the parcel you're researching, this video explains one way to do it:

 Note: As of 2022, AgentPro247 was discontinued.
 If you're looking for a good alternative, check out DataTree.
 It can do the same function explained in the video above, and you can get discounted pricing through the REtipster affiliate link.